carmensarria/cs50-sql-harvardx/README.md

 This repository serves as:
 - a learning archive,
 - a practical SQL portfolio,
-- and proof of coursework completed during the program.
+- and a record of exercises completed during the program.

+The repository demonstrates hands-on experience with relational databases, SQL querying, database design, optimization techniques, and data modeling.

 ## Disclaimer
 These exercises were completed as part of HarvardX's CS50 coursework.